Ebora Liberalitas Julia: Temple of Évora

+The Roman Temple of Évora (Templo romano de Évora), also referred to as the Templo de Diana (albeit wrongly, after Diana, the ancient Roman goddess of the moon, the hunt, and chastity) is an ancient temple in the Portuguese city of Évora (civil parish of Sé e São Pedro).
+The temple is part of the historical centre of the city, which was included in the classification by UNESCO as a World Heritage Site.
+It represents one of the most significant landmarks relating to the Roman and Lusitanian civilizations of Évora and in Portuguese territory.

 Thermes

 Part of the Roman thermal baths is located in the basement of today's town hall.
 They are located about 100 meters west of Forum Square and about 10 meters below its level.
 Today, about 250 m2 of the original building complex are covered.
 The preserved floor plans of the premises suggest a north–south orientation of the building.

 Among other things preserved is the laconicum.
 This round room with a diameter of 9 m has four semicircular apse extensions for hot baths and steam baths.
 In the centre of the room is a circular basin with a diameter of 5 m, which could be entered via three steps, which are embedded in the ground.
 For the walls of the laconicum two different building methods were used.
 From the foundation to the height of the floor, heat-resistant opus incertum was used to build the hypocaust.
 Opus latericium was used for the masonry rising from the floor.
 The central basin was probably lined with marble slabs on the wall side and the floor was sealed with opus signinum.